Lotus tarot – What is it?

 Now she herself is an internationally well known tarot reader and creatively known as the developer of the Lotus deck which puts her in a league of her own.

-Lotus tarot is available currently only on one site which offers free lotus tarot reading.
+It is available currently only on one site which offers free automated tarot readings.
 Just as a warning note that these are free automatic readings with descriptions as to what each card means.
 These can both be good and bad when it comes to getting the answers you seek for the future.
 It is good in the sense that you’re able to keep your information private and ask questions that are only you yourself will know.